-- The French National Assembly ontology concerning the legislative procedures and functions of the actors11; - The US Federal Enterprise Architecture (FEA) vocabulary12 a business-based framework for governmentwide improvement developed by the Office of Management and Budget that is intended to facilitate efforts to transform the federal to a citizen-centered, results-oriented, and market-based government; - The electronic model of Public Administration's operation using an ontology, focusing on the case of Human Resources Management in a Greek administrative unit, Region of Central Macedonia [4]; - The Australian Government Records Interoperability Framework (AGRIF, 'the Framework') a system of related semantic ontologies describing the structure, functions and activities of the Australian Government13;
+- The US Federal Enterprise Architecture (FEA) vocabulary12 a business-based framework for government-wide improvement developed by the Office of Management and Budget that is intended to facilitate efforts to transform the federal to a citizen-centered, results-oriented, and market-based government.
+It is specific for the architecture of the US Federal government;

+- The electronic model of Public Administration's operation using an ontology focusing on the case of Human Resources Management in a specific Greek administrative unit, Region of Central Macedonia [4]; - Vocabulary for the representation of data on agreements adopted by municipalities with other entities.
+It focuses on the type of agreements and the subscribed to these agreements organizations 13; - The Australian Government Records Interoperability Framework (AGRIF, 'the Framework') a system of related semantic ontologies describing the structure, functions and activities of the Australian Government14.
+Actually, this is one of the most complete ontologies, but mostly dealing with the management of artefacts of the Australian government.